 A female lionfish produces two million eggs a year, so not only does it seem unlikely the species can be successfully eradicated, even slowing the growth rate is a challenge.
 Because lionfish eat just about anything that fits in their mouth while larger native fish don’t seem to recognize lionfish as prey, some experts say humans are the only predators left to call upon.

 As of 2010, the Florida Keys National Marine Sanctuary has given out licenses to divers to kill the species inside the property.
 Reef Environmental Education Foundation (REEF) hosts a series of “Lionfish Derbies” offering prize money largest, smallest, and highest number caught; and publishes the Lionfish Cookbook, aimed at introducing chefs to what NOAA calls a “delicious, delicately flavored fish” similar in taste to snapper and texture to grouper.
-Lionfish have venomous fin spines––an uncommon feature on East coast species–-making them top predators and a danger to fishermen and divers.
-(And more expensive than many other fish on the menu, someone has to remove those venomous spines.)
+Lionfish have venomous fin spines––an uncommon feature on East Coast species–-making them top predators and a danger to fishermen and divers.
+(And more expensive than many other fish on the menu–someone has to remove those venomous spines.)

 Wary of eating a venomous fish?
 Once the spines are removed, it can be prepared as any other fish–you can fry it or serve it as ceviche.
 You can grill it.
 You can jerk it.
-They’re a delicacy in Asia.
-Try some yourself!

 Paul Greenberg reports from the field for Food and Wine here.

 Looking for gear for your next lionfish excursion?
 Lionfishhunting.com offers one-stop shopping.

 These restaurants prepare lionfish when available.